GrandOichii/UMOnline/fighters.md

-- Rahpael - need to download images
-- Michalangelo - need to download images
-- Donatello - need to download images
-- Leonardo - need to download images
-- Eredin - "your move value is 3"
-- Geralt - could do a funny and make 27 different Geralt decks, but really need to make a system of adding cards to deck "mid-match"
 - Titania - separate deck (not really)
+- Donatello - custom card zone
+- Pandora - custom card zone
 - The Wayward Sisters - custom card zone
 - William Shakespeare - custom card zone
+- Black Panther - custom card zone with custom rules
+- Geralt - could do a funny and make 27 different Geralt decks, but really need to make a system of adding cards to deck "mid-match"
 - T. Rex - big fighter, doubt will even be able to implement it ever
 - Squirrel Girl - small fighters + i'm scared of the card Squirgility
 - Spiderman - "OnCombatCardChoice" effects
 - Ghost Rider - dealing damage to opponents when moving over them + cant boost card for movement when using hellfire?
-- Black Panther - custom card zone with custom rules
-- Elektra - hero resurrection
 - Yennenga - damage redistribution + very bad ruling about group damage
+- Loki - placing your cards in opponents hands - can be quite a game breaker with they way args are handled
+- Blackbeard
+- Hellboy - ???
+- Muhammad Ali (movement: 3, life: 16, melee) - Begin the game with your stance on Float Like a Butterfly.
+After you attack, if you won the combat, change stances.
+(Float Like A Butterfly: you can attack from 2 spaces away; Sting Like A Bee: add +2 to your attacks)
+- Rosie the Riveter - ???
+- John Henry - ???
+- Wyatt Earp - ???
+- George Washington - ???